-Below, I've highlighted five of the best rowing machines that will work well for most people.
-I also included two highly rated home gym picks that I haven't had the opportunity to test yet.
-Each rowing machine has something different to offer, such as advanced smart capabilities, a budget-friendly price or additional features that help you get in somewhile you row.
-But all of my picks have a user-friendly interface and a smooth pull and flywheel (if applicable).
-We'll update this list periodically as we test out new machines so keep checking back for updates.
+If you're not sure where to start looking for a rower, I've highlighted five of the best rowing machines that will work well for most people.
+I also included two highly rated home gym picks that I haven't yet had the opportunity to test.
+Each rowing machine has something different to offer, such as advanced smart capabilities, a budget-friendly price or additional features like magnetic resistance that help you get in some resistance training while you row (which can assist in strength training).
+But all of my picks for the best rowing machine have a straightforward interface and a smooth pull and flywheel (if applicable).
+We'll update this list periodically as we test out new machines, so keep checking back for updates.

 Rather than having an exposed flywheel like some of the other models on this list, it works on an electromagnetic resistance drag mechanism that you can adjust from 1 to 300.
-At default, it's set to 104, which mimics the feel of rowing on the water -- and this is suitable for most workouts and most fitness levels.
+At default, it's set to 104, which mimics the feel of rowing on the water; this is suitable for most workouts and most fitness levels.
 I rowed at this drag setting most of the time, and I left each workout feeling spent in all of the right ways.

-At $2,295, the Hydrow Rower home rowing machine is the most expensive rowing machine on this list, but it looks and performs the part.
+With a list price of $2,495, the Hydrow Rower home rowing machine is the most expensive rowing machine on this list, but it looks and performs the part.

-If you're looking for a truly immersive experience rather than just a simple workout, the NordicTrack RW900 brings all of the smart features you need.
+If you're looking for a truly immersive experience rather than just a simple workout, the NordicTrack rower machine brings all of the smart features you need.
 It has a 22-inch touchscreen (one of the best you'll find on a home rower) and live resistance control that gives iFit trainers the power to change your fitness reality experience during a rowing workout.
-This rowing machine combines air and magnetic resistance that really upped the ante on workout intensity.
-I felt like I got the most intense workout with the NordicTrack RW900 rower, since you can set the rowing machine workout resistance levels yourself.
+This magnetic rowing machine combines air and magnetic resistance that really upped the ante on workout intensity.
+I felt like I got the most intense workout with the NordicTrack RW900 rower, since you can also set the rowing machine workout resistance levels yourself.

 Of course, like all NordicTrack and ProForm machines, it comes with the option to connect an iFit membership, and your first year is free with purchase.
 That's where the real magic happens. iFit gives you access to hundreds of trainers that take you through workouts for every fitness level to help you meet your fitness goals.
 You can also opt for studio classes, which involve exercises both on and off the rower.
 For these exercises, you can turn the touchscreen, just like with the Peloton Bike, so you can follow along with the trainer.